inf112-v21/Runtime-Terror-Import-Team_Name-Error-404-Team-Name-Not-Found/README.md

 The goal is at this moment in development to get to any flag to win, but be careful if you set on a hole you die.

 ## Known bugs
+No known bugs (2021-03-05)

+## Fixed bugs
-nullpointerexception bug when closing the program, cant dispose properly (2021-02-12)
+nullpointerexception bug when closing the program, cant dispose properly (Fixed 2021-03-05)